tkoz0/flame-fractal-renderer/README.md

 determined automatically from the extension (.png, .pgm, or .buf, see the `-t` option)

-`-i --input` specify a buffer file, otherwise start with an empty (zeroed) buffer.
+`-i --input` specify buffer files, otherwise start with an empty (zeroed) buffer.
 This can be used to add samples to an existing buffer or convert an existing buffer into an image.
+This option can be used multiple times, all input buffers will be added together.

 `-s --samples` number of samples to render